-Deep Hive Bodies (or Brood Boxes): Traditionally, where the brood is raised.
-Usually the first two boxes of the hive.
-They are deeper (taller) than Honey Supers thus the name "Deeps."
-Note: Using three "Mediums" is a light weight alternative to using two Deep Hive Bodies.
+- Deep Hive Bodies (or Brood Boxes) are where the brood is raised—usually the first two boxes of the hive.
+They are deeper (taller) than honey supers, thus the name deeps."
+Note: Using three "mediums is a lightweight alternative to using two deep hive bodies.

-Mediums (or Honey Supers): Traditionally, where honey is stored.
-Placed on top of the Brood Boxes.
-When filled with honey, 10 Frame Medium Supers can weigh up to 55 pounds.
+- Mediums (or Honey Supers) are placed on top of the brood boxes and where honey is stored.
+When filled with honey, 8 frame medium supers can weigh up to 50 pounds.

-Shallows: Can be used to store honey or used when making comb honey.
-10 Frame Shallow Supers can weigh up to 40 pounds when filled with honey.
+- Shallows are used to store honey or for making comb honey.
+An 8 frame shallow super weighs up to 35 pounds when filled with honey.

-Select or Commercial Grade: This refers to the grade of wood used to make your woodenware.
-You have a choice of Select (possessing only the occasional small knot) and Commercial (which will possess a greater number of solid knots).
-If you are painting your woodenware, Commercial grade is the typical choice.
-If you are varnishing your wood, Select is a great option.
+- Select or Commercial Grade refers to the grade of wood used to make your woodenware.
+You have a choice of Select, which possesses only an occasional small knot and is ideal for varnishing, or Commercial, which possess a greater number of solid knots and is often preferred by beekeepers who paint their woodenware.